Karoline0097/Introduction-to-Computer-Science-and-Programming-Using-Python/README.md

 * Simple algorithms
 * Data structures and mutability
 * Functions and recursion
-* Classes and Object-Orientated Programming
+* Classes and Object-Oriented Programming
 * Scoping, abstraction and decomposition
 * Testing and Debugging, exceptions and assertions
 * Algorithmic complexity